depasquale-lab/StateSpaceDynamics.jl/docs/README.md

 If these packages are included, your project environment is all set!

 ## Work Session Set-Up
+If using VSCode: It is recommended to use a separate window for documentation development as opposed to package development.

 Run "make.jl".
 This file automatically rebuilds the documentation each time a change is made to the SSM package (or docs/src directory).